 Lenders and your local bank will have the latest rates for each type of loan.
 Shop around for rates in your city to see who is offering the best deal locally.
 Looking at the advertised rates will not tell you which loan you qualify for and often the lowest rates ("teaser rates") can be misleading, so you should investigate several lenders.

 5.)
 Why are some rates shown as a percentage and as an APR too?

 The Annual Percentage Rate is what you will actually end up paying in addition to the principal.
-It wraps up the interest, points and fees in an effective annual rate.
-(When a lender quotes you a rate, it will be for interest only, so ask to see the APR.)
+It wraps up the interest, points, and fees at an effective annual rate.
+(When a lender quotes you a rate, it will be for an interest only, so ask to see the APR.)
 As above, when you are using the APR to compare loans, make sure you are comparing apples to apples.
 You need the same loan from different lenders to make the comparison work.